Bringing recognition to the Project Controls Profession...

 691

-Aidhean has spent over 10 years implementing Programme / Project Controls Systems from requirements engineering through to data systems creation, process/procedure development, report development (for use at all levels from strategic business planning at board level to day to day reports for work-site personnel), and roll-out to teams.
+Program / Project Controls Systems Implementation: From requirements engineering through to data systems creation or start-up, process/procedure development, report development (for use at all levels from strategic business planning at board level to day to day reports for work-site personnel), and roll-out to teams.
 These systems can be completely bespoke; ‘off the shelf’ industry standard applications or the integration of multiple existing data sources into one.

 May 1968